 USM Art Department

-This degree program is designed for students wishing to concentrate more on the historical analysis of art than on art making.
+The BA in Art with a Concentration in Art History is designed for students wishing to concentrate more on the historical analysis of art than on art making.
 Students focus on historical analysis, research, critical thinking and writing.
-Their studies give them a foundation for a variety of post-graduate options such as museum and gallery work, art criticism, graduate school and teaching.
+Their studies give them a foundation for a variety of post-graduate options such as museum and gallery work, art criticism, graduate school, and teaching.

 To become a matriculated art major with a concentration in art history, the student must apply for admission to the program during the semester the foundation courses are being completed or the semester after their completion.
 No portfolio is required.
 The student may obtain the appropriate form in the Art Department office.